 ‘Advanced Night Vision‘ is a highly configurable, AAA quality and easy to use night vision effect.
 Perfect for FPS and horror games.
-PC and mobile.
+PC, VR and mobile.
 Full source code included.

 Select the camera you’re going to use (usually called ‘Main Camera‘) in the ‘Hierarchy‘ editor window (1), then click on ‘Add Component‘ button in the ‘Inspector‘ window (2).

 Write ‘Advanced Night Vision‘ in the search field, select the effect and add to the camera.

 In the first section (1) you can activate or deactivate the effect (1).
 You can also define the time it takes to activate and deactivate.